true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 [test.py](https://github.com/airockchip/rknn-toolkit2/blob/master/rknn-toolkit2/examples/pytorch/resnet18/test.py) loads the model, does the conversion and launches the model on the simulator.

-The part of code responsible for the model convesion is
+The part of code responsible for the model conversion is

 ```py
 from rknn.api import RKNN